Thai fish cakes get their wonderful flavor from red curry paste, which can be found in most supermarkets, and kaffir lime leaves.

 - 2 tablespoons fresh basil leaves, chopped

-- 4 to 5 kaffir lime leaves, stemmed and chopped (see notes for substitutions)
+- 4 to 5 kaffir lime leaves, stemmed and chopped (or limes if not available, see above)

 - Vegetable oil for shallow frying